monkeyGoCrazy/cloudComputing/README.md

 Building a Machine Learning based Off-line Network Analysis and Attack Detection Application.

-Training and Testing Model Management.
+Training and Testing Model Management and Storing.

 Data Preprocessing, Manipulating and Visualization.